benaiahk/CS461-Schedule-Optimizer/README.md

 ### Process Explained
 Simulated Annealing is a machine learning technique based on the cooling of metal in blacksmithing.

+The program begins with a completely randomized state, a maximum temperature (double), a minimum temperature (double), and a rate at which the temperature will decrease (double).
 Each "state" of the schedule is composed of 12 different courses, each course containing an instructor, a room, a time, and the course's name.

-The program begins with a completely randomized state, a maximum temperature (double), a minimum temperature (double), and a rate at which the temperature will decrease.
 Starting with the randomized state, it calculates a fitness score based on various conditions such as:
 - "+5 For each course thatdoes not have the same instructor teachign another course at the same time"
 - "-5 If the state has an instructor teaching more than four courses (per course over 4)"
 - "+5 If CS101A and CS101B are scheduled 3 hours apart or more"